Francescde/ApiMovieIMDB/README.md

 ## The Challenge

-IMDB provides tab-separated files with movie listings, and we challenge you to create a REST API that lists movies from these files with specific requirements.
+IMDb provides tab-separated files with movie listings, and we challenge you to create a REST API that lists movies from these files with specific requirements.
 The challenge focuses on movies exclusively.

 1. **API Endpoints:**
    - GET /movies